-I’ve heard quite a bit about this killer, new feature in Oracle Application Express (APEX) version 19.2..so I wanted to give it a go, and share it with you folks.
+I’ve heard a ton about this killer, new feature in Oracle Application Express (APEX) version 19.2..so I wanted to give it a go, and share it here.

 If you’re not already using APEX..you SHOULD be.
-And if you want an official overview and announcement of this feature, I recommend this blog post from Carsten.
+And if you want to read the official overview and announcement of this feature, I recommend this blog post from Carsten.

 So what is Faceted Search?